ekutt/AndroidImageConverter/README.md

 =======
 #### Building The Project
 The project is in Gradle project format.
 There are numerous ways you can build the project:
-- Open the project in Android Studio and build it
+- Open the project in Android Studio and build.
 - Alternatively, you can open the terminal under project root directory and run the following command:
 	./gradlew build